 1971 Cassius Clay Muhammad Ali Barratt Famous Sportsmen Boxing #24

-The last card on our list of best Muhammad Ali Cards is the 1971 Barrat & Co. card.
-This is another understated card that should appeal to both old and new money collectors who appreciate the classics.
+The last card on our best Muhammad Ali Cards list is the 1971 Barrat & Co. card.
+This is another understated card that should appeal to old and new money collectors who appreciate the classics.

-Numbered #24 the card is a sketching and is the only one of the bunch (on our list) to show Ali in the ring.
+Numbered #24, the card is sketching and is the only one of the bunch (on our list) to show Ali in the ring.
 The card does not feature any print on the front and is outlined by a simple white border.

 - 1960 Cassius Clay Hemmets Journal RC #23

 - 1962 Cassius Clay Rekord Rookie Boxing Card